innofactororg/bicep-action/README.md

 To use the workflow, several prerequisite steps are required.

-1. **Create GitHub Environment**
+### Create GitHub Environment

 The workflow utilizes GitHub Environments to enable an approval process for the deployment.

 [Create an environment](https://docs.github.com/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) in the repository that use this workflow.

 Add **Required reviewers** that need to sign off on deployments.
 Save the protection rules.

-1. **Setup Azure Identity**
+### Setup Azure Identity

 A Microsoft Entra ID application is required by this workload.
 It must have permission to deploy the code.

 Create a single application and give it the appropriate read/write permissions in Azure.

-   Option 1 (recommended):
+#### Use federated credentials (recommended)

 [Add federated credentials](https://docs.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-openid-connect) for the scenario **GitHub Actions deploying Azure resources** and for each repository that use this workflow.

 To allow a pull request to validate and test deployments, add a credential where entity type is **Pull request**.

 To allow deployments, add a credential where entity type is **Environment**.
 Specify the **GitHub Environment name** that is passed to the workflow, e.g. `production`.

-   Option 2:
+Note that there is a limit of 20 federated credentials per application.
+For this reason, and for security reasons, it is recommended to create a separate application for each repository.

+#### Use client secret

 To use a **Client secret** instead of federated credentials, specify **AZURE_AD_CLIENT_SECRET** as a secret for the workflow, as shown in usage below.

 ## Workflow

+### Plan

-Each time a pull request is created or updated, the workflow will produce a [what-if](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-what-if) report and attach it to the pull request for easy review.
+Each time a **pull request** is created or updated, the workflow will start and validate the code.
+If no issues are found in the code, a [what-if](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-what-if) report is generated for easy review.

+### Deploy

+The workflow can be started manually (**workflow dispatch**) or automatically when a **pull request review** is submitted with an **approved** state.

+This stage is set to a specific [environment](#create-github-environment).
+If **required reviewers** have been added, the deployment job will only run after manual approval from one of the specified approvers.

-Each time a pull request review is submitted, the workflow will check if it is approved, and if so, the workflow will [deploy](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-create) the code to Azure.
+When started, the workflow will [deploy](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-create) the code to Azure.

 ![Bicep workflow](images/deployment-action-flow.png)